-On the basis of the results of the 2017 full actuarial investigation conducted by the Fund Actuary, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
-For the year ended 30 June 2018, this rate was 9.5% of members' salaries (9.5% in 2016/2017).
+On the basis of the results of the 2018 interim actuarial investigation conducted by the Fund Actuary, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
+For the year ended 30 June 2019, this rate was 9.5% of members' salaries (9.5% in 2017/2018).
 This rate will increase in line with the SG increases.